 The AEC (Atomic Energy Commission)^{1/} decision that Rongelap had become safe was based on field data by the Radiation Ecology Laboratory, University of Washington College of Fisheries, and dose calculations by AEC staff.
 For 1957 the annual external gamma"dose" at Rongelap Island was estimated to be less than 0.5 roentgen, the maximum permissible for the general population, and it was expected to decline owing to physical decay.
-However, the AEC assessment was inadequate with respect to internal dosage resulting from contaminated food (Note 5).
+However, the AEC assessment was inadequate with respect to internal dosage resulting from contaminated food (Note 5 and Note 11, table 2).